pau1a/Transcrypt/BIG.md

 ---

 ### 6.1.1 Line Weight and Geometry

+Transcrypt icons use a **single 2px stroke weight** built on Feather’s 24×24 grid.
+Geometry must read as engineered, not stylised.
+Shapes are clean, angular where appropriate, and always snapped to the pixel grid.

+Rules that apply to every icon:

+* **Stroke weight is fixed.** No variation, no dual weights, no “thin” or “bold” icon sets.
+* **Stroke caps and joins are round**, matching Feather’s default.
+* **No fill paths** except in rare cases where a 16×16 reduction becomes illegible.
+* **All contours must align to the 24×24 coordinate system**.
+No off-grid coordinates such as 12.3, 7.8, 18.25.
+* **Curves must remain minimal and low-tension.** No decorative flourishes.
+* **Corners follow a consistent rounding profile**, identical across icons.
+* **Icons must not exceed or undershoot the 24×24 frame.** Overscan, negative offsets, or “mask bleed” are prohibited.
+* **Boolean operations (union, subtract, intersect) must be clean** — no micro-nodes, no overlapping segments, no fractional gaps.

+The aim is mechanical precision.
+The icons should feel like schematics, not drawings.

+Icons that appear visually softer, more playful, or more expressive than Feather’s geometry must be rejected or rewritten.

+---

 ### 6.1.2 Contrast and Legibility

+Icons in Transcrypt must maintain **WCAG-compliant contrast** and remain legible across both light and dark surfaces.
+Because the icon system is outline-based and unfilled, contrast management is essential.

+Rules:

+* On **light surfaces**, icons must use `--neutral-800` or `--neutral-900`.
+* On **dark surfaces**, icons must use `--brand-surface-0` (pure white).
+* On **accent backgrounds**, icons are prohibited.
+Accent surfaces are never used as icon backdrops.
+* Icons must always appear at 1:1 pixel alignment at the intended display size.
+  Anti-aliased blur introduced by fractional scaling is considered a rendering defect.
+* At **16×16**, if the icon loses clarity (e.g., too many intersecting paths), it must be manually simplified.
+  No upscaling hacks are permitted.
+* Icons must not use opacity variation to simulate contrast.
+  100% opacity strokes only.
+* Icons must remain visible when exported to PDF, printed in greyscale, or viewed on low-quality displays.
+  Any icon that relies on subtle stroke contrast or colour is invalid.

+The icon system must read cleanly at a glance: neutral, sparse, and unambiguous.
+Anything that demands “interpretation” has already violated the intent.

+---

 ## 6.2 Line Weight, Corners, and Scale
 ### 6.2.1 Stroke Rules